Mid Canterbury Rugby Football Union

 The Mid Canterbury Rugby Football Union (MCRFU) is a rugby province in the South Island of New Zealand.

 History

 The Mid Canterbury Rugby Football Union was formed in 1904 as Ashburton Country, first as a sub-union of the South Canterbury Rugby Football Union and then of the Canterbury Rugby Football Union.
 The union gained full status in 1927, and changed its name to Mid Canterbury in 1952.

-Representative Rugby

-The Mid Canterbury team play from Ashburton Showgrounds, Ashburton and in the 2006 season are in Pool B of the Heartland Championship.
-They are seeded 9th for the Championship as they finished 5th in the 3rd division in 2005.

 Clubs

 Mid Canterbury Rugby Football Union is made up of 9 clubs: